EFCC Secures Forfeiture Of N120m To FBI

-This is after Justice Efe Ikponmwonba of Edo State High Court, Benin City, ordered the forfeiture of the sum of N120,284,986.28 found in the Keystone Bank account of a convicted fraudster, Oghenemine Agbroko, to the Federal government of Nigeria through the EFCC for onward delivery to the nominal complainant, the FBI.
+This is after Justice Efe Ikponmwonba of Edo State High Court, Benin City ordered the forfeiture of the sum of N120,284,986.28 found in the commercial bank account of a convicted fraudster, Oghenemine Agbroko to the federal government of Nigeria through the EFCC for onward delivery to the nominal complainant, the FBI.

-EFCC spokesperson, Wilson Uwujaren, said Agbroko was among five internet fraudsters convicted and sentenced o five years imprisonment for fraud by Justice Ikonmwonba.
+EFCC spokesperson, Wilson Uwujaren said Agbroko was among five internet fraudsters convicted and sentenced five years imprisonment for fraud by Justice Ikonmwonba.

 The others are Kennedy Uwuigbe, Odiase Osariemen Christian, Collins Edobor and Ebichuwa Victory Ovie.

-They were arraigned separately on one count charge bordering on retention of proceeds of crime, impersonation and unlawful possession of fraudulent documents by the Benin Zonal Command of the EFCC.
+They were arraigned separately on one count charge bordering on retention of proceeds of crime, personation and unlawful possession of fraudulent documents by the Benin zonal command of the EFCC.

-However, the defence counsel, Pascal Ugbome, pleaded with the Court to tamper justice with mercy as the defendants were first-time offenders who have become remorseful for their actions.
+However, the defence counsel, Pascal Ugbome, pleaded with the Court to temper justice with mercy as the defendants were first-time offenders who have become remorseful for their actions.

 Justice Ikponmwonba convicted and sentenced Agbroko and Collins Edobor to five years in imprisonment with an option of N200,000.